On a warm day, there is sometimes nothing more refreshing than a cold diet soda to quench one’s thirst.

 All of this data is compelling, but it shouldn’t completely steer you away from drinking diet soda if you live with diabetes and you love it!
 Truly, moderation is key.

-The American Dietetic Association believes that artificial sweeteners can be part of a healthy diet, especially for kids, if they’re replacing a sugar-sweetened soda with diet soda.
+The Academy of Nutrition and Dietetics believes that artificial sweeteners can be part of a healthy diet, especially for kids, if they’re replacing a sugar-sweetened soda with a diet soda.

 This will drastically cut down on your added sugar and caloric intake, but just make sure to limit your consumption, and to mostly stick with plain water or seltzer (and to, of course, eat plenty of fresh fruits and vegetables!).